 Stretching between Florence and Siena, it is also a good base for exploring both cities.
 However, there are plenty of smaller, rural towns and medieval villages to discover if you would rather have a quieter vacation away from crowds of tourists.

-From Florence and Siena, you can reach Chianti’s main villages by bus from but the best way get to know the region is travelling by car.
+From Florence and Siena, you can reach Chianti’s main villages by bus from but the best way get to know the region is travelling by car and taking guided tours.
 You can enjoy the charming Chiantigiana with many wineries and wonderful photographs.

 Chianti is home to Barone Ricasoli, the largest vineyard in the region and the oldest in Italy.
 In fact, the vineyard is one of the four oldest businesses in the world.
 Apart from the wine, take a walk around the adjacent castle and gardens.

-If, however, wine is what you are here for, then the town of Radda should be your next stop.
-The certified home of Chianti Classico wine, there’s no better place to sample the iconic variety.
+The town of Radda is place to sample the iconic Chianti Classico wine.
 The annual Radda nel Bicchiere wine festival is the perfect opportunity to try wines from the various local vineyards.

-Greve is particularly known for its beautiful town square, hosting a Saturday farmers’ market and an easter Monday antique market.
+Greve in Chianti is particularly known for its beautiful town square, Piazza Matteotti, hosting a Saturday farmers’ market and an easter Monday antique market.
 The higher points of the town look out over the various wineries that pepper the surrounding landscape.

-Within the town there are several small museums to occupy you.
-The Museo del Vino is, as it sounds, a celebration of wine and its production.
-You can view instruments that have been used to make wine throughout the ages, or simply buy a bottle or two from the shop.
-Meanwhile, the Museo d’Arte Sacra exhibits works by local artists in the ex-convent of San Francesco.
+Within the town, you can find the Museo del Vino is, as it sounds, a celebration of wine and its production.
+Meanwhile, the Museo d’Arte Sacra exhibits works by local artists.

 San Casciano is a little different from the other historical renaissance towns in the area.
 The town was rebuilt following its almost complete destruction during World War II.
 As such, there are rather fewer old buildings remaining, which just makes the ones that are here even more special.